-On February 22, 2019, MLC I entered into a facility and security agreement which provides for a revolving loan facility of up to \$50.0 million (the "MLC I Revolving Senior Loan Facility").
+On February 22, 2019, Great Lakes Senior MLC I LLC ("MLC I") entered into a facility and security agreement which provides for a revolving loan facility of up to \$50.0 million (the "MLC I Revolving Senior Loan Facility").
 The MLC I Revolving Senior Loan Facility bears interest at LIBOR plus the applicable spread.
 On February 4, 2021, the MLC I Revolving Senior Loan Facility was terminated and repaid in full.
-On December 17, 2020, MLCSC Holdings Finance LLC ("MLCSC Holdings Finance"), an indirectly wholly-owned subsidiary of the Company, entered into a credit agreement providing a credit facility for \$5.3 million (the "MLCSC

-Credit Facility"), which bears interest at 9.5% per annum.
+On December 17, 2020, MLCSC Holdings Finance LLC ("MLCSC Holdings Finance"), an indirectly wholly-owned subsidiary of the Company, entered into a credit agreement providing a credit facility for \$5.3 million (the "MLCSC Credit Facility"), which bears interest at 9.5% per annum.
+On August 20, 2021, the MLCSC Credit Facility was terminated and repaid in full.
 On May 7, 2021, MLC I entered into a revolving credit and security agreement which provides for a revolving loan facility of up to \$60.0 million (the "MLC I Revolving Credit Facility").
 The MLC I Revolving Credit Facility bears interest at LIBOR plus the applicable spread.
-The decrease in interest and credit facility expenses for the six months ended June 30, 2021 as compared to the corresponding period in 2020 was primarily due to a decrease in LIBOR and decrease in principal outstanding.
+On August 20, 2021, MLC US Holdings entered into a credit facility for up to \$25.0 million, which bears interest at LIBOR plus the applicable spread.
+The decrease in interest and credit facility expenses for the nine months ended September 30, 2021 as compared to the corresponding period in 2020 was primarily due to the decrease in LIBOR rates.